ammargit93/MindFlow/README.md

 # MindFlow 🚀

-A minimal config-driven semantic router for network requests and API services.
+A minimal config-driven router for network requests and API services.

 ## 📌 Overview

-MindFlow routes incoming requests to the appropriate service based on semantic similarity or rule-based triggers.
+MindFlow routes incoming requests to the appropriate service based on rule-based triggers.
 It allows businesses to define routing logic entirely via configuration.

 Instead of coupling the router to specific backends, MindFlow acts as a generic gateway, forwarding requests to any service